NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 > One way to setup a layout with multiple plots in R is: `par(mfrow=c(6,3)) `.
 > This code will give you 6 rows of plots with 3 plots in each row.
 Modify the
 > `for loop` above to plot all 18 histograms.
 Improve upon the plot's final
 > appearance to make a readable final figure.
-When you are done and happy with your
-> code - please ** share it via the comments on the bottom of this page** !

 ##Working with extracted data

+NOTE: If you followed variation 2 above, you don't need the steps below!

 If we use variation ONE above, we create the `centre_ovr` object in R. This object contains all of the lidar CHM pixel values contained within our plot boundaries.
-Next, we will create a new column in our dataframe that represents the max height value for all pixels within each plot boundary.
+Next, we will create a new column in our `data.frame` that represents the max height value for all pixels within each plot boundary.
 To do this, we will use the `sapply` function.
 The `sapply` function aggregates elements in the list using a aggregate function such as mean, max or min that we specify in our code.

 ## Sapply Example

+	# create 3 vectors of numbers
 	a <- c(2, 3, 5, 7)
     b <- c(23, 13, 45, 57)
 	c <- c(2, 1, 4, 5)
-	#create a list
+	#create a list of lists
 	x <- list(a,b,c)

 	x

-The list looks like:
+The object `x` looks like:

 	[[1]]
 	[1] 2 3 5 7